Local governments impose rates on properties to raise revenue to fund the services and facilities provided to residents and visitors.

 In addition to the land having unpaid rates the land must also be rateable land and vacant – that is, clear of any improvements other than merged improvements (as defined in the Valuation of Land Act 1978).

-This document outlines the requirements for local governments applying for land to be revested in the Crown, particularly the need to liaise with the Department of Lands prior to making an application to the Minister.
+This document outlines the requirements for local governments applying for land to be revested in the Crown, particularly the need to liaise with the Department of Planning, Lands and Heritage prior to making an application to the Minister.

 This document supplements Local Government Operational Guideline: Number 22 - Possession of Land for Recovery of Rates and Service Charges.